 : filled with anger : having a strong feeling of being upset or annoyed

 : showing anger

 : seeming to show anger : threatening or menacing

-: feeling or showing anger
+: feeling or showing great annoyance or displeasure : feeling or showing anger

-Seen & Heard
+Seen and Heard

 What made you want to look up angry?
 Please tell us where you read or heard it (including the quote, if possible).